rook/rook/Documentation/development-environment.md

 Also, if you were using `kubectl` on that host machine, you can resurrect your old configuration by renaming `$HOME/.kube/config.before.rook.$TIMESTAMP` with `$HOME/.kube/config`.

 If you were not using `kubectl`, feel free to simply remove `$HOME/.kube/config.rook`.

+## Using VirtualBox and k8s-vagrant-multi-node

+### Prerequisites

+Be sure to follow the prerequisites here: https://github.com/galexrt/k8s-vagrant-multi-node/tree/master#prerequisites.

+### Quickstart

+To start up the environment just run `./tests/scripts/k8s-vagrant-multi-node.sh up`.
+This will bring up one master and 2 workers by default.

+To change the amount of workers to bring up and their resources, be sure to checkout the [galexrt/k8s-vagrant-multi-node project README Variables section](https://github.com/galexrt/k8s-vagrant-multi-node/tree/master#variables).
+Just set or export the variables as you need on the script, e.g., either `NODE_COUNT=5 ./tests/scripts/k8s-vagrant-multi-node.sh up`, or `export NODE_COUNT=5` and then `./tests/scripts/k8s-vagrant-multi-node.sh up`.

+For more information or if you are experiencing issues, please create an issue at [GitHub galexrt/k8s-vagrant-multi-node](https://github.com/galexrt/k8s-vagrant-multi-node).